 Dear OA Families,

-I understand that information about a pending facilities closure due to coronavirus was discussed on the OA parent Facebook page this morning.
+I understand that information about a pending facility closure due to coronavirus was discussed on the OA parent Facebook page this morning.
 A private conversation between administrators was overheard by a student and the information got out.
 I apologize that this email is arriving several hours after the fact, and I’ve learned my lesson about keeping doors closed and voices low.

 We are indeed planning to transition to Virtual School tomorrow.
 To our knowledge, no person in the OA community has been exposed to the coronavirus.
 Our decision to close school is proactive, not reactive.
-While our facilities will be closed to students, school will remain in session.
-Classes will be held, clubs will meet, All School Meeting will occur, and hopefully the Bryson and Simon Show will keep filming.
+While our facilities will be closed to students, the school will remain in session.
+Classes will be held, clubs will meet, All School Meeting will occur, and hopefully, the Bryson and Simon Show will keep filming.
 But everything will be virtual.

 Before I go into details about Virtual School, let me walk you through my reasoning for making this transition now, ahead of most of our peer schools.
 First and foremost, we are committed to the health of our community, and this includes our faculty/staff.
-The heart of OA is the relationship between teacher and student and we have nine faculty/staff who are in high risk categories for COVID-19 for several reasons.
-The Contra Costa County Health Services yesterday issued a warning for at risk populations and recommends that they avoid mass gatherings (of over 50 people).
-School itself is a mass gathering, and so it is ill-advised for people in high risk groups to be at school.
+The heart of OA is the relationship between teacher and student and we have nine faculty/staff who are in high-risk categories for COVID-19 for several reasons.
+The Contra Costa County Health Services yesterday issued a warning for at-risk populations and recommends that they avoid mass gatherings (of over 50 people).
+School itself is a mass gathering, and so it is ill-advised for people in high-risk groups to be at school.

-In addition, public health experts are advising anyone who can to work from home.
+In addition, public health experts are advising anyone who can work from home.
 The debate about keeping schools open is currently focused on the health of students, which makes sense, but it leaves out the health of teachers, who are the ones at risk.
 And without healthy teachers, we don’t have any school, virtual or otherwise.
 So, in consultation with the OA Board of Trustees, we have decided that today will be our last day on campus for a while.

 Please read the following carefully.
 I will be in touch regularly, perhaps daily, with updates and information about how this is going to work.
 Thank you in advance for your patience, support, and partnership as we figure this all out.
 We are all in uncharted territory, but we are not alone.
 We have each other, not to mention all of the communities across the country and world who are facing this very challenge.